-Manufacturing companies that have been in operation for at least 36 months are eligible for the following incentives, where they have incurred expenditure in more technologically advanced automation equipment used directly in the manufacturing activities and which results in reduced man hours and increased productivity:
+Manufacturing companies that have been engaged in manufacturing activities for at least 36 months are eligible for the following incentives, where they have incurred expenditure in more technologically advanced automation equipment used directly in the manufacturing activities and which results in reduced man hours and increased productivity:

-- For high labour intensive industries (rubber products, plastics, wood, furniture, and textiles industries): 200% automation capital allowance on first MYR 4 million QCE (years of assessment 2015 to 2017, proposed extension to 31 December 2020).
+- For high labour-intensive industries (rubber products, plastics, wood, furniture, and textiles industries): 200% automation capital allowance on first MYR 4 million QCE (for years of assessment 2015 to 2023).

 Foreign tax credit

 See Foreign income in the Income determination section for a discussion of the foreign tax credit regime.